michaelsbradleyjr/vps-setup/README.md

 # Visudo

-The sudo utility will my normal user account to run commands, modify files, etc. with root user privileges, but I want to modify the default sudoers config:
+The sudo utility will enable my normal user account to run commands, modify files, etc. with root user privileges, but I want to modify the default sudoers config:

     # visudo
     ...

-For convenience, modify sudoers so that members of group sudo do not have to enter a password.
-This is certainly convenient, but wouldn't be such a good idea on a multi-tenant box.
-However, as I'm typically the only one who accessses my VPSs, and since I lock down sshd quite tightly (see notes below), the security concerns of doing this are mostly alleviated.
+For convenience, modify sudoers so that members of group sudo do not have to enter a password:

-One caveat to mention -- any publicly accessible network services (e.g. node.js scripts) should *not* be run as this sudo-enabled normal user, but as another non-sudoers user, or with the help of setuid/setgid and an unprivileged user/group like www-data.

     ...
     %sudo ALL=NOPASSWD: ALL
     ...

 Close and save -- make sure to confirm the save.

+This setting is certainly convenient, but wouldn't be such a good idea on a multi-tenant box.
+However, as I'm typically the only one who accessses my VPSs, and since I lock down sshd quite tightly (see notes below), the security concerns of doing this are mostly alleviated.

+One caveat to mention -- any publicly accessible network services (e.g. node.js scripts) should *not* be run as this sudo-enabled normal user, but as another non-sudoers user, or with the help of setuid/setgid and an unprivileged user/group like www-data.

 # Add my normal user to group sudo